 Main Subheading

 The core of any LARP is the narrative.
 A game master, or a team of game masters, designs the scenario, sets the rules, and guides the overall story.
-Players create characters with their own backgrounds, motivations, and skills, and then immerse themselves in the game world.
+In practice, players create characters with their own backgrounds, motivations, and skills, and then immerse themselves in the game world.
 The outcome of the story is determined by the choices and actions of the players, making each LARP a unique and unpredictable experience.
 It's a dynamic blend of improvisation, problem-solving, and social interaction, all within the framework of a compelling narrative.

 Comprehensive Overview